 An enrolment fee will usually be payable, although exemptions may be available for families facing financial hardship or exceptional circumstances relating to the student.

-At present, New South Wales, Queensland and Western Australia have non-government online schools.
+At present, New South Wales, Queensland and Western Australia have non-government distance education providers.
 Students may also be eligible to enrol outside of their state or territory.

-With independent online school, a child is enrolled like they would be at an independent on campus school, except they learn from home.
+With independent distance education providers, a child is enrolled like they would be at an independent on campus school, except they learn from home.
 The student is supervised by a parent or other responsible adult while they complete their learning materials.
 They receive instruction from qualified teachers, who are responsible for planning, delivering and assessing each students’ learning.

 Frequently, an asynchronous learning model is used, allowing students to complete work at anytime from anywhere via the latest digital technologies.

-Many independent online schools are associated with an on campus school, which gives them access to that school’s learning resources.
+Many independent distance education providers are associated with an on campus school, which gives them access to that school’s learning resources.

 Concluding remarks about choosing a school for your child